We analyzed 540 interview reviews for Western Digital from various job sites, social network groups and forums.

 End your answer by asking the interviewer how they define success for the role you are applying for.

-This will provide you with an insight into the company environment and expectations for this role, as well as will help transform the “interrogation” into a conversation, which will give you a break to pull your wits together for further interview.
+This will provide you with an insight into the company's environment and expectations for this role, as well as helping to transform the “interrogation” into a conversation as the interview continues.

 Statistics